 My siblings and I carefully unwrapped ours and smoothed out the foil just as Lorraine did.
-However, we gave ours to our Grandma.
+However, we gave ours to our paternal Grandma.
 She used the foil to wrap the stems of birthday posies, for the Methodist Ladies Guild in Ulverstone.

 Every year there would be newspaper photos of wide eyed children gazing into shop windows.
 No doubt the ‘Easter Bunny’ bought ours at the old G. & J. Coles store in Reiby Street.

 I adore the photo of this little girl chomping into her egg.
 We broke ours into pieces, which we kept in a glass for as long as we could manage.
 My sister Robbie was far better at saving hers, much to my annoyance.

 For the rest of us, Easter was more about family traditions, even though we were dutifully sent off to Sunday School.
 My mother always served fish on Good Friday and bought hot cross buns.
-I have wonderful memories of family dinners with lots of relatives, wearing white chrysanthemums on our lapels, and of course that magical visit from the Easter Bunny.
+I have wonderful memories of family dinners on our farm with lots of relatives, wearing white chrysanthemums on our lapels, and of course that magical visit from the Easter Bunny.

 Happy Easter to all, especially to those who do celebrate its religious significance.

 A light-heated story from my young associate, Editor Des on EASTER BONNETS.